150 Common Construction Terms to Know

 RFP (request for proposal)

 A request for proposal is a public announcement by a client seeking out bids for a project.
-The RFP defines the project, scope, and detailed specifications.
+The construction RFP defines the project, scope, and detailed specifications.

 RFQ (request for quote)